 A 3 point saddle consists of 3 bends, with the first one commonly being made by lining up the conduit with the bender mark for the center of a 45° bend.
 A center bend of 45° produces a very tall saddle however; considerably more than is generally called for, and results in unnecessary angle of bend.
 A far better approach is to permanently mark the bender (remember the advantages of having your own personal bender?) for the center of a 22º bend.
 Make a 22° bend in a piece of scrap conduit and, laying the conduit on the floor or a table carefully mark the center of the bend.
 Eyeball is fine - you don't need a micrometer for this.
 Replace the conduit in the bender to the same place it was before (mark the conduit before removing at the toe of the bender) and transfer that "center" mark to the bender.
 Make that mark permanent by filing a groove across the two sides of the bender; it is now possible to bend a 22° angle and know where the center of the bend is.

-Next, mark the conduit where the center of the saddle is to be, but be aware that the conduit will "shrink" about ¼" for the each 1" of saddle depth and 6".
+Next, mark the conduit where the center of the saddle is to be, but be aware that the conduit will "shrink" about ¼" for the each 1" of saddle depth.
 That is, it will shorten that ¼" so if the center of the bend is to be at 20", make a mark at 20 ¼" for a 1" saddle.
 A 2" saddle would be marked at 20 ½" instead of 20".
 Make two additional marks, one on each side of the first mark, at 4" away from that first mark for the first 1" of saddle plus 6" for each additional 1" of saddle.
 A 2" saddle will need marks 10" from the first mark.

 Insert the conduit into the bender, lining up the center mark with the personalized file mark cut into the bender, and bend to 22°.
 Slide the conduit forward until the next mark is on the arrow used to bend a 90° angle and rotate the conduit 180° before bending the second bend to 11°, or a tiny bit over the 10° mark on the bender.
 Next, reverse the conduit and reinsert into the bender and line up the third mark to the arrow.
 The two bends already made will be in front of the bender, not behind it.
 Again bend the same 11° bend.
 Lay the conduit on the floor and check that both ends are lying flat - it may need a little additional "tweaking" for perfection.

-Bending a saddle
+Bending a Saddle

 Never forget that the National Electric Code limits the number of degrees bent to 360° between junction boxes as well as the fact that the more bends the harder it is to pull wire into the electrical conduit.
 These two facts make it important to limit your bends to the minimum necessary.
 Unfortunately, many electricians will bend only 30° offsets (the math is easier as the multiplier is an even 2 instead of 2.6) and 3 point saddles using a 45° center bend (they haven't marked the center of a 22° bend).
 The 3 point saddle now has 90° bent into the conduit instead of the 45° it would have using a 22° bend and the offset has 60° instead of the 20° or 44° if it were bent using 10° or 22° bends.
 The extra bends will often result in additional junction boxes and always a harder pull, so make the bends with as little bend as possible.
 Learning how to make the minimum bends necessary is as important as learning how to bend conduit at all.

 Another method of reducing bends is to combine half of an offset with a 90° bend; the 90 is used in place of the second half of the offset bend.
 See the photo for an illustration; bending should be evident and will be not be discussed except to say that there will again be "shrinkage" of the conduit.
 The amount of shrinkage varies widely based on many variables and while it is possible to calculate it most electricians simply make the bends and cut the conduit to fit.
 This type of bend is called a "kick" and is very common, so look for places to use the kick in place of an offset followed by a 90°.
-Additional instructions are given in a hub written on how to bend a 90.
+Additional instructions are given in an article written on how to bend a 90˚.

-A final note - this article is but one of several written by an electrician, for electricians learning how to bend emt conduit.
+A final note: This article is but one of several written by an electrician, for electricians learning how to bend EMT conduit.
 A comprehensive guide to bending conduit has been written that gives a brief description of each page, along with a link to individual pages as well as a handful of other links to pages electricians might find useful.
 Feel free to check out this title page for anything else that looks interesting.
 If you don't find what you are looking for, leave a comment and it will be considered for future pages; the whole series is, and will continue to be, a work in progress.

-A kick 90
+A Kick 90

 © 2010 Dan Harmon